The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 203-332-5030, Room LH-B137a

-In addition, resource material is available for viewing or loan in the Women's Center.
+In addition, resource material is available for viewing or loan in the Women’s Center, room BH-371 in Beacon Hall.

 AIDS and Other Communicable Diseases

 The community college system reaffirms its commitment to provide a safe and healthy educational environment, safeguard the rights of individuals, and comply with state and federal anti-discrimination laws and regulations.
-Sound and compassionate legal, ethical, moral, and educational principles require that students and employees with AIDS, HIV infection, and other communicable diseases be accorded the same rights and assume the same responsibilities as all other members of the community college community.
+Students and employees with AIDS, HIV infection, and other communicable diseases must be accorded the same rights and assume the same responsibilities as all other members of the community college community.

 For the complete policy see Appendix V.